Yosemite Valley campground releases can sell out in minutes

 These are the practical questions Yosemite campers usually ask right before they decide whether to keep searching manually or set up a watch.

-What should I do if Upper Pines is sold out?+
+What should I do if Yosemite Valley is sold out?+

 Does Camp-Now complete the Yosemite booking for me?+